Chiral anomalies and Wilson fermions: Gamma-five hermiticity

 In our two dimensional sub-space, the role of $\gamma_5$ is played by $\sigma_3$.
 The free theory contains no terms directly involving $\gamma_5$, so this term can only be generated from fermion loops in the determinant of $D$.
 Indeed a loop that involves hoppings in all four dimensions can generate such a term.
 Ref. \cite{Creutz:2010ec} used the loops circumnavigating hyper-cubes to define a local topological susceptibility.
 See also Ref. \cite{Teper:1985rb}.
 These loops necessarily mix kinetic hoppings with hoppings involving the Wilson term.

 Note that the eigenvalue collision does not occur in perturbation theory.
 The effect does not occur until chiral effects are sufficiently large.
-The anomalies do appear immediately after the real modes separate.
+Isolated modes with non-zero chirality appear immediately after the real modes separate.
 It is not required to go to the zero mode limit.
-Classical instantons and the index theorem do prove chiral modes must exist.
+Classical instantons and the index theorem do prove chiral modes must exist {for smooth fields.
+Different lattice gauge configurations however are in general simply connected and these colliding eigenvalues provide a mechanism for flowing between different topologies.}

 If one were to construct Neuberger's overlap operator \cite{Neuberger:1997fp} by projecting all eigenvalues onto a circle, singularities will appear as either of the modes pass through the projection point \cite{Creutz:2002qa}.
 In general these singularities do not occur when the eigenvalues collide, but when either mode crosses the circle center.